celo-org/optics-monorepo/README.md

   cryptography.
 - Ease of use: Simple interface for maintaining XApp connections.

-You can read more about Optics' architecture [at Celo's main documentation site](https://docs.celo.org/celo-codebase/protocol/optics).
+You can read more about Optics' architecture [at Celo's main documentation site](https://docs.celo.org/celo-codebase/protocol/optics) or [within the docs folder of this repository](./docs/README.md).

 ## Integrating with Optics